26 Best Places To Visit In Spiti Valley: A Detailed Guide

 First on our list of the top places to visit in Spiti Valley is the remote hamlet of Komik.

-Bounded by white mountains and hazel valleys, this surreal yet minimalistic village attracts travelers in quite a number, who come riding from far and wide to explore this barren beauty populated by just 150 people, 12 houses, and the Lundup Tsemo Gompa Buddhist Monastery.
+Bounded by white mountains and hazel valleys, this surreal yet minimalistic village attracts travelers in quite a number, who come riding from far and wide to explore this barren beauty and also places near Spiti valley populated by just 150 people, 12 houses, and the Lundup Tsemo Gompa Buddhist Monastery.

 While its peaceful aura and the stunning idol of Maitreya Buddha are a charmer, what truly makes this shrine beautiful is the fact that it offers accommodation services to travelers, giving them a raw, authentic experience of the local culture.